chocksma3iil/Health-monitoring-system-with-biometric-sensors-and-data-recording/README.md

 This project is designed to:
 - Monitor a user's health in real time
 - Detect anomalies such as high body temperature or falls
-- Display information locally (LCD, LED, 7-segment display)
+- Display information locally (LCD, LED )
 - Store and analyze data remotely via a server and database
 - Provide a web interface for live data visualization and manual control